vidhir0417/WizardSchoolEnrollment/README.md

 ## Methodology

-The project followed a structured machine learning pipeline:
+The following structured machine learning pipeline was employed:

 ### 1. Data Understanding and Exploration
 * Used Pandas' `.info()` and `.describe()` to check for missing values, data types, distributions and potential outliers.